-I knew I was making my husband’s life a living hell, and I was in a constant state of confusion and frustration.
-It took a lot of patience for my husband to live in the same house with me, and it took a lot of patience to make him understand how to respond to me.
+I knew I was making my husband’s life a living hell.
+I was in a constant state of confusion and frustration.
+It took a lot of patience for my husband to live in the same house with me.
+It also took a lot of patience to make him understand how to respond to me.

-Everybody gets depressed, and when you look at the numbers, it seems like everyone on earth has some form of mental illness.
-Sometimes healing from mental anguish can be found in a romantic weekend away, a couple of days off work, or a few counseling sessions.
+Everybody gets depressed.
+When you look at the numbers, it seems like everyone on earth has some form of mental illness.
+Sometimes healing from mental anguish can be found in a romantic weekend away.
+Taking a couple days off work, or going to a few counseling sessions can help too.
 But my mental health issues were rooted much deeper, and all the quick fixes I tried seemed to make things worse.

 Because I didn’t understand the full scale of what I was dealing with, my husband was at an even greater loss because of my erratic moods and behavior.
 It was hard for him to live with someone who was a doting wife one minute and a plate-throwing lunatic the next.
 A lack of understanding on both our parts almost made him walk out the front door (as plates and silverware crashed against the walls in the background!)

 Depression: the Joy Robber

 …Depression is what robs my joy.
 It’s not just a feeling of being sad or wanting to take a day off work to sleep; it’s this sense that all of life is absolutely bleak and hopeless and nothing you do will ever change that.
 My sense of reality and my ability to reason virtually disappear.